Driving in Mexico: 14 Things You Need to Know

 It happens mostly in the mountains, and it could slow you down significantly.
 To keep it between the ditches, you have to drive at the maximum speed of 30 km/h (18 mph), and sometimes even have to stop completely.
 Wherever you’re going, don’t expect to get there in time.

-14. Driving in Mexico is safer in daylight
+12. Driving in Mexico is safer in daylight

-• lonely animals straying on the dark roads
+• Animals straying onto the dark roads

-• pedestrians thinking walking in black clothes on a black road is a good idea
+• Pedestrians thinking walking in black clothes on a black road is a good idea

-• vehicles without lights, obviously not interested in their own safety
+• Vehicles without lights, obviously not interested in their own safety

 But also:

-• topes that you absolutely can’t see (Remember when I said you’ll hate them?
+• Topes that you absolutely can’t see (Remember when I said you’ll hate them?
 This is one of the cases.)

-• occasional thieves and bandits
+• Occasional thieves and bandits

 • You’ll get rid of the struggle to find a parking space.